Handicap Parking Violators – There Is An App For That

 By: Brendan Keefe, bkeefe@wcpo.com

-NEWPORT, Ky. – Why was a man in a wheelchair parking in the very last space in a strip mall parking lot?
+NEWPORT, Ky. – Why was a man in a wheelchair parking in the last space in a strip mall parking lot?

 “There were no handicapped spots available,” said Paul Mohr, a man fighting against the physical limitations of multiple sclerosis.